WHAT WE DO

 What is social protection?

-Social Protection systems seek to address risk, vulnerability, inequality and poverty through a system of transfers to people in cash, or 'in kind' for example in the form of food assistance.
+Social protection systems seek to address risk, vulnerability, inequality and poverty through a system of transfers to people in cash, or 'in kind' for example in the form of food assistance.
 Programs aim to reach people during vulnerable times in their lives, such as during early childhood or old age, provide support for people with disabilities or who have lost work, or focus on poor families.
 They can also reach people who need help during times of economic crisis and in the wake of disasters.

 Social protection systems enable growth, and contribute to equality and stability.
 Social protection investments build human capital and increase labour participation, while helping individuals, families and communities manage the impacts of life shocks and minimise loss to productivity.
 In these ways, social protection programs can drive demand and economic activity, foster social cohesion, reduce inequality and promote economic growth.
 Strong social protection systems are also shock-responsive and can support faster and better humanitarian responses to disasters.